dgraph-io/dgraph-docs/content/deploy/cli-command-ref.md

 +++

 The Dgraph command-line interface (CLI) is used to deploy and manage Dgraph.
-You use it in self-managed deployment scenarios such as running Dgraph on on-premises servers hosted on your physical infrastructure, or running Dgraph in the cloud on your AWS, GCP, or Azure infrastructure.
+You use it in self-managed deployment scenarios; such as running Dgraph on on-premises servers hosted on your physical infrastructure, or running Dgraph in the cloud on your AWS, GCP, or Azure infrastructure.